isotopp/isotopp.github.io/content/posts/2020-12-26-sql-clause-is-coming-to-town.md

   - The optimizer will be able to merge the multiple sorts and be able to deliver the result with one or no sorting, depending on our index construction.
   - The optimizer is not using the reconstituted query shown in the warning to plan the execution, and that is weird.
 - Selectivity matters, especially for indices on low cardinality columns.
-  - Asking for all `nice` behaviors on a `naughty`/`nice` column is usually not benefitting from index usage.
+  - Asking for all `nice` behaviors on a `naughty`/`nice` column is usually not benefiting from index usage.
   - Additional indexable conditions that improve selectivity can help, a lot.